kjh-bryan/gift-redemption-app/README.md

 - staff_pass_id is used as username, while team_name is hashed and used as passsword
 - Gifts are unique to the team
-- Username will always start with ROLE_username
+- Username can be ROLE_username or just username without ROLE

 <p align="right">(<a href="#readme-top">back to top</a>)</p>